Dhee (singer): Early life and career

 Dhee made her debut in independent Tamil pop under the A.R.
-Rahman-helmed label, maajja, with "Enjoy Enjaami", featuring Arivu (from The Casteless Collective), on 7 March 2021.
+Rahman-helmed label, Maajja, with "Enjoy Enjaami", featuring Arivu (from The Casteless Collective), on 7 March 2021.
 The track's production, influenced by Tamil Nadu's Oppari style, and its anti-oppression lyrical sentiment made the song an immediate success, with the music video gaining over 50 million views within weeks of its premiere on YouTube.
-Produced by Narayanan, it is the first song to be released under maajja.
+Produced by Narayanan, it is the first song to be released under Maajja.
 The success of "Enjoy Enjaami" soon became fraught with controversy about Arivu's perceived sidelining in the song's marketing in favour of Dhee and Narayanan.
 These debates largely revolved around his status as a 'featured' artist, and were spurred on by his absences from the covers of a Spotify remix by DJ Snake and the August 2021 issue of Rolling Stone India.
 In August 2022, Dhee responded to the controversy by asserting her record of crediting Arivu, and Narayanan, "every chance [she] got", while Arivu has maintained that the song was written and composed entirely by him.

 In the years that followed, Dhee returned to Tamil cinema through musical collaborations with Narayanan and G.V.
 Prakash Kumar.
 She worked for the first time with composer Anirudh Ravichander on "Jujubee" for the 2023 hit Jailer, directed by Nelson and starring Ravichander's uncle, Rajinikanth.
 She made her Malayalam language debut in 2024 with "Viduthal" in Darwin Kuriakose's Anweshippin Kandethum, with music by Narayanan.

-During the 2021 promotions for "Enjoy Enjaami", it was announced that Dhee's debut studio album would be produced by maajja, marking her first English-language release since debuting in the Indian music industry.
-Dhee's first English language single, "I Wear My Roots Like a Medal", was released in October 2024 without involvement from maajja.
+During the 2021 promotions for "Enjoy Enjaami", it was announced that Dhee's debut studio album would be produced by Maajja, marking her first English-language release since debuting in the Indian music industry.
+Dhee's first English language single, "I Wear My Roots Like a Medal", was released in October 2024 without involvement from Maajja.
 It was composed, written and performed by Dhee, and co-produced with Narayanan and Aditya Ravindran.

+In October 2025, she featured on singer-songwriter Ed Sheeran's EP, Play (The Remixes), alongside Narayanan and rapper Hanumankind.